sqor/CommonServiceInterface/README.md

     [{{response_time,process_foo},{3,243,81.0,78,85}}]
     (em_server@127.0.0.1)15>

-meaning there were 3 request for process_foo, the total time processing these requests was 243 usecs, The average time was 81 usecs, fastest request processing was 78 usecs, slowest was 85 usecs
+meaning there were 3 requests for process_foo, the total time processing these requests was 243 usecs, The average time was 81 usecs, fastest request processing was 78 usecs, slowest was 85 usecs

 Feel free to come up with more lightweight stats!